mchristenson5891/nation-war-game/README.md

 - Buttons can build more infantry, aircraft, and missiles to continue attacks.
 - If no infantry/aircraft/missiles are left, the player receives an alert stating that they have none left.
 - Once both players make a move, a turn is iterated.
 It does not matter the player order.
-- Even on last turn where one player has no population, they are still allowed to move one last time to attack.
-This allows for a possible tie where a "Mutually Assured Destruction" has occured.
+- Even on last turn where one player has no population, they are still allowed to continue attacking.
+This allows for a possible tie where a "Mutually Assured Destruction" has occurred.
+The end is when all cities are gone and all attacks are exhausted.

 ## Class Player
 constructor {